 In a series, place a comma after each item but not before the final “and” or “or” unless the lack of a comma creates confusion.
-This is commonly called a serial comma or oxford comma.
+A comma before the final "and" or "or" is commonly called a serial comma or Oxford comma.

 - Books, pencils and rulers are kept in the stockroom

-- The competencies that will be tested during the interview are conflict management, organizational awareness, impact and influence, and service orientation
+- The competencies tested during the interview are conflict management, organizational awareness, impact and influence, and service orientation

 - The ministries of Health, Energy and Mines, and Forests (so it is not interpreted as ministries of Health, Energy, and Mines and Forests)